quentinneal/northleaf-lodge/README.md

 ## Description

-This ongoing project will be a full stack hotel booking application.
+This ongoing project will eventualy be a full stack hotel booking application.

-This project contains a slider with an autoplay feature (until an arrow is clicked), a room filters section and a checkout section.
+This project contains a slider with an autoplay feature (until an arrow is clicked), a room multifilter section and a checkout section.

 Future plans are to store data in a backend and expand this project with more complex features.